jonnonz1/nz-statute-book/acts/public/1977/reserves-act-1977.md

   (j) generally regulating the use of a reserve, and providing for the preservation of order therein, the prevention of any nuisance therein, and for the safety of people using the reserve.
 (2) Subject to section 108, every administering body may with respect to the reserve under its control make bylaws for all or any of the purposes specified in subsection (1) in the form prescribed pursuant to that subsection, with such variations of or additions to the prescribed form of bylaws as the Minister considers necessary for the proper control and administration of the reserve.
 (2A) For the avoidance of doubt it is hereby declared that the power to make bylaws conferred on administering bodies by this section is in addition to and not in substitution for any power to make bylaws relating to the reserve under any other Act.
-(3) The Minister may from time to time, by notice in the Gazette, make bylaws with respect to any reserve that is not under the administration and control of an administering body, and those bylaws may provide for all or any of the matters specified in subsection (1) with such variations of or additions as the Minister considers necessary for the proper administration and control of the reserve.
+(3) The Minister may from time to time, by notice, make bylaws with respect to any reserve that is not under the administration and control of an administering body, and those bylaws may provide for all or any of the matters specified in subsection (1) with such variations of or additions as the Minister considers necessary for the proper administration and control of the reserve.
+(4) Bylaws under subsection (3) are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
+(5) See section 108(3) for the status under the Legislation Act 2019 of bylaws made under subsection (2).

 ### 107 Procedure for making bylaws
 Where under this Act power to make bylaws is conferred on any administering body, the bylaws shall be made in the following manner: